Nicolas-Abadia/TaskTrackerCLI/algorithm.md

 User inputs a task desc that already exists
 User inputs wrong argument
-User marks status to the same current status (should work normally)
+User marks status to the same current status (should work normally) Case if the user does not add "" to the task description